rupeshtr78/vector-embed-rust/README.md

 ## Testing

-The repository includes a comprehensive suite of tests to ensure the system functions correctly.
-To run the tests:
+The test suite requires postgres vectordb and ollama with embedding model to be running in the correct configuration.

 ```sh
 cargo test